saenyakorn/saenyakorn/README.md

 - ⭐️ I'm currently working as Frontend Developer.
 - 💡 I'm currently learning ReactJS, Angular and Backend's basics.
 - 🌈 In the near futurn, I would like to try going to an internship at a company.
-I need more experience to be the more skillful developer 😊.
+I need more experience to be the more skill developer 😊.